Pocket screws have been used for a long time, with one instance of pocket hole joints reportedly used on a table dating back to 1840.

 How Do You Size Pocket Holes in Woods?

-When you’re joining workpieces of different thickness, the generally accepted rule is to think thin.
-When you set up the drill guide, the drill depth collar, and choosing the right screws for the different thicknesses, you should set it up to join the thinnest piece you are working with on your project.
+When you set up the drill guide and the drill depth collar and choose the right screws for the different thicknesses, you should set it up to join the thinnest piece you are working with on your project.

 You’ll want deep and aggressive threads on the screws to dig into those soft fibers.
 Coarse-thread screws are the ones you’ll want to be using when working with softwoods.